Kiosk.Net Tools

 Moving a Server

-1. Pick up the server by right clicking, More, Wear.
+1. Pick up the gadget by right clicking, More, Wear.
 It will attach to your hand.
+Only move one gadget at a time.

 2. Fly or teleport to your destination.